Diplomats and the media like to talk a lot about Stability. Stability is good, instability is not.

 But what is stability?
 Most things are stable - until they aren’t.
 A house being eaten by termites can look fine and imposing until the instant it collapses.

-As an Embassy Young Turk in these leaden pre-email and pre-fax days I argued about all this inconclusively with the then Ambassador and my other exasperated bosses, plus anyone from
+As an Embassy Young Turk in those leaden pre-email and pre-fax days I argued about all this inconclusively with the then Ambassador and my other exasperated bosses, plus anyone from London who might listen.
+They insisted that even if I was right and Yugoslavia faced difficult times, it would “muddle through somehow”.

 My basic point was as follows.
 The Muddle Through Somehow (MTS) metaphor conveyed a number of interesting assumptions: